Get to know PeekMed

 Reduce Surgical Instrument tray costs

-Surgical instrument tray costs are one of the first strategies how can you increase the efficiency of an operating room and technology can have a huge impact on it.
+Surgical instrument tray costs are one of the first strategies that can increase the efficiency of an operating room and technology can have a huge impact on it.

 Have you ever wondered how much it costs to sterilize an instrumentation tray and how many you need per surgery?